hayashnaoki/test/index.md

 ### This is a placeholder.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.
 Sushi is fundamentally scalable.

-This site is for sharing Grasshopper definitions for scalable generation of sushi.
-The recipes are open, but the tuna must be sourced locally.
+This is a placeholder.
+This site is open to the public to share scalable sushi-generating Grasshopper definitions.
+The recipes are public, but please note that you will need to source your own tuna.

 [https://hayashnaoki.github.io/test/](https://hayashnaoki.github.io/test/)